VladutzzTech/TechAV/README.md

 ## 📦 Files in This Repo

-- `TechAV.shortcut` – The shortcut file you can install
+- `TechAV` – The iCloud Shortcut link
 - `README.md` – You're reading it 🙂
 - *(Optional)* `screenshots/` – Preview images (if included)